You may bring a lawsuit against a person or business in the Small Claims Division.

 The Court encourages parties to attempt settlement through mediation

 at your first court date.
-If you are unable to reach settlement, the case will be set for a trial before the Magistrate.
-Your case may go to trial on the mediation date if the Magistrate's schedule allows it.
-You should bring evidence to substantiate your claim to both mediation and trial.
+If you are unable to reach settlement, the case will be set for a trial before a Magistrate.
+Your case may go to trial on the mediation date if a Magistrate's schedule allows.
+You need to bring evidence to substantiate your claim to both mediation and trial.

 Before the trial starts, either side has the right to remove the case from Small Claims to the General Civil Division of the district court where the case will be heard by a district judge.